 Click here to login into SystmOnline

-Please allow two full working days for your request to be processed.
+Please allow three (3) full working days for your request to be processed.
 This allows time for your request to be discussed with your doctor if necessary or to contact you if there is a problem.
 You will need photo ID if you are collecting controlled medications.

 We can also arrange for your prescription to be collected by the local pharmacy in Swineshead, Donington, Heckington or Kirton.
 You can then pick up the prepared prescription directly from the pharmacy.
 You will need to speak to the pharmacy staff to organise this and you may have to fill in a form.

 - Medicines you don't use cannot be recycled.

 - Please do not order any items that you do not intend to take.